toolchild/screepsScript/README.md

-just put the contents of src/ into your scripts folder for screeps Screeps does not allow a folder structure, you will have to copy all files in folder to the folder of your branch e.g. for Windows: ``C:\Users\YOUR_USERNAME\AppData\Local\Screeps\scripts\screeps.com\default``
+just put the contents of src/ into your scripts folder for screeps

+Screeps does not allow a folder structure, you will have to copy all files in folder to the folder of your branch

+e.g. for Windows: ``C:\Users\YOUR_USERNAME\AppData\Local\Screeps\scripts\screeps.com\default``

+---

-or add these to your gruntfile if you use grunt
+or add these to your gruntfile if you use grunt and start with ``grunt c``

     grunt.initConfig({

       copy: {
           main: {